chbeu/chbeu.github.io/content/talks/kn03_iir2023/index.md

 <br>
 Christine Bauer (2023).
-TBA.
+Three views of a secret: Embracing multiple perspectives in the evaluation of information retrieval and recommender systems.
 Keynote at the 13th Italian Information Retrieval Workshop (IIR 2023).
 Pisa, Italy, 9 June.